-Pancreatic cancer happens when cells that aren't normal grow and start to form tumours in the pancreas, a small organ located deep in the belly, behind your stomach.
+Pancreatic cancer is the growth of abnormal cells in the pancreas.
+The pancreas is a small organ located deep in the belly, behind your stomach.

 The pancreas makes juices that help your body digest food.
 It also makes insulin and other hormones that help control your blood sugar.